rupran/pylibdebuginfod/README.md

 ```

 # License(s)
 The bindings themselves are released under the [MIT](https://opensource.org/licenses/MIT) license.
-As the script at [./scripts/debuginfod-find.py](https://github.com/rupran/libdebuginfod-python/blob/main/scripts/debuginfod-find.py) is a reimplementation of the `debuginfod-find` application from [elfutils](https://sourceware.org/elfutils/Debuginfod.html) (which is licensed under the GPLv3+ license), the script is also released under the [GPLv3+](https://www.gnu.org/licenses/gpl-3.0.en.html) license.
+As the script at [scripts/debuginfod-find.py](https://github.com/rupran/libdebuginfod-python/blob/main/scripts/debuginfod-find.py) is a reimplementation of the `debuginfod-find` application from [elfutils](https://sourceware.org/elfutils/Debuginfod.html) (which is licensed under the GPLv3+ license), the script is also released under the [GPLv3+](https://www.gnu.org/licenses/gpl-3.0.en.html) license and not included in the packaged release of the bindings.